eReuse/desktop-app/README.md

     * Debian packages (deb) [for now]

-    * Take a Snapshot (Workbench) and sent to DeviceHub
+    * Take a Snapshot (Workbench) and send to DeviceHub

     * Visit www.eReuse.org

-    * AutoUpdate with a cron and Node.js script
+    * AutoUpdate using systemd and Node.js script

 ## Installation